martinsilva01/distributed-systems/README.md

 As of Milestone 4, Printers now take 30 seconds to finish a print job.
 The printer is locked until the job is done.

+Additionally, we guarantee that a job is only printed once by coordinating jobs across the network using Ricart-Agrawala

 Clients may send as many receipts as frequent as they like, but must first receive a success message for the previous receipt, simulating concurrency control.

 ### How It Works